 - Advertising or promotions.

-- Consumer surveys.
+- · Consumer surveys.

 - · Efficiency surveys.

 - · Management studies.

-Peduct all research and experimental costs in the rst year you pay or incur the costs and all later ears.

-If you meet the requirements, amortize them over at least 60 months, starting with the month you first receive an economic benefit from the research.
+IF you THEN Elect to deduct research and experimental costs as a current business expense Deduct all research and experimental costs in the first year you pay or incur the costs and all later years.
+Do not deduct research and experimental costs as a current business expense If you meet the requirements, amortize them over at least 60 months, starting with the month you first receive an economic benefit from the research.
 See Research and Experimental Costs in chapter 8.